 As with all content on Wadadli Pen, unless otherwise indicated, this is written by author and Wadadli Pen founder and coordinator Joanne C. Hillhouse.
 All rights reserved.

 Here, Wadadli Pen will be celebrating award wins (including sometimes award nominations and long and shortlisting, and accolades received) by Antiguan and Barbudan writers.
 It came about because I’d bump in to laudatory accomplishments (beyond publishing) but couldn’t figure out where to put them.
 The Antiguan and Barbuda Writings pages are bibliographies, and neither the Reviews page nor the journal publications page were right.
 So, here we go.
 Please note, this page is a work-in-progress.
 As with the other named sections, it will be updated somewhere between when I find updates and when I find the time to post them.
 I’m not ranking the awards at this point (some are local, some regional, some international, some prestigious, some not so much…I’m just adding them as I can).
+Primary focus will be on awards related to literary arts.
 No omissions or errors (and there are plenty, no doubt) are intentional.
 As always if you have information that will help me flesh out the content, let me know.
 Conversely, if you wish to be removed, no problem, just let me know that too.

 Wadadli Youth Pen Prize Challenge wins are not listed here but if you want to see the winners of that in-house prize through the years, go here.

 Kimolisa Mings claimed an EC$1000 cheque for submitting the winning piece to the Antigua and Barbuda Tourism Authority’s ‘Love and Wanderlust’ romance writing campaign with “Rule No. 3”.